Buying a car privately: tips, advice and your rights

 It is the vendor’s responsibility to notify the DVLA that you are the new owner, but you should make sure you are given a completed New Keeper Supplement or V5C/2 – which is a tear-out part of the V5 logbook.

-Remember that VED road tax is no longer transferable when a car is sold, and that as the new owner it is your responsibility to tax the car as soon as possible.
-So as soon as you get home with your new purchase, you should go online and use the 12-digit reference number on your V5C/2 to pay the road tax.
+Remember that VED road tax is no longer transferable when a car is sold, and that as the new owner it is your responsibility to tax the car before you drive it.
+It’s simple to go online and use the 12-digit reference number on your V5C/2 to pay the road tax.
 You can also still do it over the counter at a post office.

 What are your top tips for buying a car privately?
 Let us know in the comments...